 According to the Insurance Institute for Highway Safety, seniors age 80-plus have the highest rate of fatal car crashes per mile driven.
 Accidents caused by the elderly are typically attributed to vision or hearing problems, reactions to medications, or not being quick-on-the-draw when maneuvering a motor vehicle.

 For an elderly person, especially one who’s been driving since forever and a day, putting the pedal to the metal, granny-style, means freedom, independence, employment, fun, and spontaneity.
-So how can anyone tell their beloved senior that the car keys are being taken away because they can no longer safeguard themselves on the road?
+So although hospice care is still a long way off for many, how can anyone tell their beloved senior that the car keys are being taken away because they can no longer safeguard themselves on the road?

 As medical advances allow for increasingly long lifespans, it’s important that we prepare ourselves for having such conversations with our mothers, fathers, aunts, uncles, grandparents — even elder siblings.
 Here are some tips on how to tell the older driver in your life that it’s time to get out from behind the wheel: